Watch This Episode On YouTube or Rumble

 “Fed Watch” is the macro podcast for Bitcoiners.
-Each episode, we discuss current macro events from across the globe, with an emphasis on central banks and currency matters.
+Each episode we discuss current events in macro from across the globe, with an emphasis on central banks and currency matters.

 This is a guest post by Ansel Lindner.
 Opinions expressed are entirely their own and do not necessarily reflect those of BTC Inc. or Bitcoin Magazine.

 RUNE price could be ready to break out from the downtrend as price gears up for a short-te…